marcglasberg/themed/README.md

 Colors.withOpacity(0.5).withOpacity(0.5);
 ```

-There are also two methods for advanced color representation conversion: The `rgbaToArgb`
+There are also two static methods for advanced color representation conversion:
-method converts the RGBA color representation to ARGB.
-The `abgrToArgb` method
+The `ColorUtil.rgbaToArgb` method converts the RGBA color representation to ARGB.
-converts the ABGR color representation to ARGB.
+The `ColorUtil.abgrToArgb` method converts the ABGR color representation to ARGB.

 # TextStyle transform